Do movies ever get guns right?

 3. Lone Survivor

-The true story of a tragedy involving a four man SEAL team was first a book by Marcus Luttrell, and later turned into a movie starring Mark Wahlberg.
+The true story of a tragedy involving a four-man SEAL team first appeared as a book by Marcus Luttrell.
+Later, it turned into a movie starring Mark Wahlberg.

-Prior to shooting the movie the four actors who portrayed the SEALs attended a three week boot camp where they trained with actual SEALs.
+Before shooting the movie, the four main actors attended a three-week boot camp where they trained with actual SEALs.

-The training cleared paid off.
-The guys handle their weapons like Pros.
+The training cleared paid off as these guys handled their weapons like pros.

-Not just when firing them, but when patrolling and being more casual.
-They look comfortable with their weapons and their gear.
+And just when firing them, but when patrolling and being more casual.
+They look comfortable with their weapons and gear.

-All of the weapons have an optic, and the actors appear to use them.
+All weapons feature an optic, and the actors appear to use them.

-The tension is constantly building as the guys are running out of ammo.
-This isn’t like the Walking Dead where you constantly question why they never run out of ammo.
+The tension constantly builds as the guys run out of ammo.
+This isn’t like the Walking Dead, where you constantly question the constant supply of ammunition.